Anne Aston: Early career and The Golden Shot

 Born Anne Lloyd on New Year's Day 1948 in Glasgow, she grew up from the age of three weeks old in West Bromwich in Sandwell and attended West Bromwich Technical High School.
 She was a supporter and season ticket holder at local football club, West Bromwich Albion.
-After leaving school she worked for the travel agency run by her father, Lewis Lloyd, before auditioning successfully for the Golden Shot where she made her debut, aged 21, on 12 January 1969.
+After leaving school she worked for the travel agency run by her father, Lewis Lloyd, before auditioning successfully for The Golden Shot where she made her debut, aged 21, on 12 January 1969.
 Aston said, "100 girls were interviewed and the number was reduced to seven for the final audition and then I was chosen".
-This was her first live show which was recorded in black and white and broadcast on Sunday afternoons at 5pm.
+The Golden Shot was her first show, which was broadcast live in black and white on Sunday afternoons at 5pm.
 Her surname was changed, as directed by the actors' union Equity, from Lloyd to Aston to avoid confusion with an actress who had the same name at the time.
 It was chosen in reference to Aston, Birmingham, the location of the studios where the Golden Shot was produced.
 On the show she gave the appearance of struggling to cope with the simple arithmetic needed to calculate the contestants' scores – this was later perceived as stereotyping but, in fact, she admitted she found that part of the job difficult.
 At its peak the show was being watched by 16 million viewers and Aston was receiving over 100 fan mail letters every week.
-She has made many personal appearances and became a comic-book character nicknamed "The Hostess with the Mostess".
+She made many personal appearances and became a comic-book character nicknamed "The Hostess with the Mostess".
 In October, 1974 she made a recording called "I Can’t Stop Myself From Loving You Babe" on PYE Records (7N 45403-A), produced by Martin Rushent, however this failed to chart.